 - Idioms and jargon

 I’m excited to see that people are finally waking up to the importance of *all* of their content, not just the flashy English pieces.
-And as we continue to create and translate more content, the problem with continue to grow.
+Ignoring the problem won’t make it go away.
+And as we continue to create and translate more content, the problem will only continue to grow if not addressed.

 If you want help with analyzing your content in all languages, finding the cause of the problems, and creating a comprehensive strategy for preventing content problems in the future, give me a call.
 I’d be happy to help.